Peter Hume (musician)

-Peter Elisha Hume (born Peter Elisha Cobbe, 4 September 1985) is a New Zealand singer-songwriter, multi-instrumentalist and art director; originally from Whangaparaoa.
-Hume is the middle of three brothers (with Dann Hume and Jon Hume) who make up the multi-platinum award winning band Evermore.
+Peter Elisha Hume (born Peter Elisha Cobbe, 4 September 1985) is a New Zealand singer-songwriter, multi-instrumentalist and art director; originally from Whangaparāoa.
+Hume is the middle of three brothers (with Jon and Dann) who formed the band Evermore.
 Hume has contributed to songs for Evermore and also sung lead vocals on some of the band's album tracks.
 In 2008, Hume was shortlisted for the Cleo Bachelor of the Year award.

 Early life

-Born Peter Elisha Cobbe, Peter is the middle brother of the Hume family.
+Born Peter Elisha Cobbe, as the middle son of the Hume family.
 Alongside brothers Jon and Dann they formed Evermore in Feilding in 1999.
 Hume attended Red Beach Primary School until the age of 9, after which, he and his brothers became home schooled by their mother.

 Peter played inter-club tennis and had a great passion for colouring-in competitions along with his younger brother Dann Hume.
 Unfortunately his career as a colouring-in champion was cut short due to a scandal of adults believing the artwork was created by someone much older.

 As teenagers, the Hume brothers moved to Australia to pursue music professionally.
 Their mother is from Australia and father is from New Zealand.